spatie/global-ray/README.md

 To use framework specific functionality, such as [viewing queries in Laravel](https://spatie.be/docs/ray/v1/usage/laravel#showing-queries), or [displaying mails in WordPress](https://spatie.be/docs/ray/v1/usage/wordpress#displaying-mails), you should still [install the relevant package or library](https://spatie.be/docs/ray/v1/installation-in-your-project/introduction).

-If a framework specific package is installed it will be used instead of the global Ray.
+If a framework specific package is detected, it will be used instead of the global Ray.

 ## Testing